The construction of Wembley Stadium and the British Empire Exhibition

 The acknowledged home of football for more than three quarters of a century, the construction of Wembley Stadium and the British Empire Exhibition showcased Britain as world leaders in concrete construction.

 The acknowledged home of football for more than three quarters of a century, the construction of Wembley Stadium took just 12 months.
-18 months later, we completed the British Empire Exhibition’s two Palaces, which included the largest reinforced concrete building in the world.
+Eighteen months later, we completed the British Empire Exhibition’s two Palaces, which included the largest reinforced concrete building in the world.

-The Stadium and the Exhibition were a vast undertaking, at its peak 12,000 employees and 4,000 subcontractors worked on this unique project which involved the daily delivery of 280 railway truck loads and 300 lorry loads of building materials.
+The Stadium and the Exhibition were a vast undertaking.
+At its peak 12,000 employees and 4,000 subcontractors worked on this unique project which involved the daily delivery of 280 railway truck loads and 300 lorry loads of building materials.

 Capable of accommodating 125,000 spectators, Wembley Stadium was completed in time for the famous ‘White Horse’ FA Cup Final of 1923 and in its extraordinary lifetime the stadium hosted events including the 1948 Olympic Games, the 1966 World Cup Final and Live Aid in 1985.